TEKG1t/Rob4RL/README.md

 ## Acknowledgments

+- Thanks to Berkeley Humanoid (Lite) projects which inspired this research
+- Thanks to David Ho, the original creator of the Legolas robot
-- Inspired by the Cassie robot by Agility Robotics.
+- The Legolas robot is inspired by the Cassie robot by Agility Robotics.
-- Solidworks was used for the physical design of the robot.